minikorp/drill/README.md

 ## Importing

 Add common library and annotation processor (with `kapt` plugin) to your dependencies.
-You can grab the latest version from github maven repository:
+You can grab the latest version from github maven repository or jitpack:

 [![](https://jitpack.io/v/minikorp/drill.svg)](https://jitpack.io/#minikorp/drill)